ryangjchandler/orbit/README.md

   }
 ```

-> 🚨 When using the shorter format, i.e. `'slug' => 'required|alpha_dasg|unique:post',`, Laravel will try to load up a real database connection which may not exist and cause your app to crash.

 ## Drivers

 Orbit is a driver-based package, making it very easy to change the storage format of your data.